simple-sifu/react_adventure/README.md

 # react_adventure

-# linting
+# Linting
 empty .prettierrc.json triggers prettier to run prettier

 npx prettier --write .

-# Switching Apps to share WebPack Config
+# Webpack - Loading different Apps
-change the entry in webpack.config.common.js to use different app.
+1. change the entry in webpack.config.common.js to use different app.
-To learn more about how things work in WebPack Config see here - https://medium.com/@JedaiSaboteur/creating-a-react-app-from-scratch-f3c693b84658
+2. To learn more about how things work in WebPack Config see here - https://medium.com/@JedaiSaboteur/creating-a-react-app-from-scratch-f3c693b84658

+## Terminology
+1. entry - webpack will start from the parent component and see all other components.
+2. sourcemap - connect to src tree to show readable code in console.
+3. loader - test to filter out desired files to act on.